 UPDATED 03/01: The following story includes original reporting, as well as updated information provided by CFMT and Affordable Housing Resource’s Cheif Executive Officer, Eddie Latimer.

 Since forming more than 30 years ago, Nashville-based nonprofit organization Affordable Housing Resources, Inc. (AHR) has been laying the foundation for successful home ownership for Middle Tennessee’s workforce.
 The organization creates affordable housing and strong neighborhoods in 40 Middle Tennessee counties through a range of services, including foreclosure prevention, homebuyer education, mortgage lending, and new home construction.
 AHR is committed to providing homeownership opportunities for low- to moderate-income families.
 It has assisted more than 17,000 people in buying their first home as well as developed and sold more than 1,400 single-family homes.

-The organization has received a $25,000 grant from The Community Foundation of Middle Tennessee’s Middle Tennessee Emergency Response Fund to provide mortgage mitigation assistance to individuals and families affected by March 2020 tornadoes, in partnership with Lee Chapel AME Church.
+Affordable Housing Resources Inc. received a $25,000 grant to provide mortgage mitigation assistance to individuals and families affected by March 2020 tornadoes, in partnership with Lee AME Chapel.

 If there’s anyone in the area that can attest to how the worldwide COVID-19 coronavirus pandemic has greatly complicated the work on tornado relief and recovery in Middle Tennessee, it’s Eddie Latimer.